From Los Angeles to Belize With Ease and Riding the Inaugural Flight

 After landing at Philip Goldson International Airport in Belize, Tropic Air makes it easy to get anywhere country wide with 11 destinations throughout the Country of Belize.
 Founded in 1979 by Johnny Greif III with just a single airplane and 2 employees, they now employ over 250 people and operates a fleet of 9 factory new Cessna Grand Caravans (208B) – Glass Cockpit, 2 Gippsland GA8 Airvans, and 1 Cessna 172.
 Visit the Tropic Air website to see their Belize destinations map.

-All pictures below except last one © Belize Tourism Board with photography by Spoonaz
+All pictures below (except last one) are from the Belize Tourism Board with photography by Spoonaz.

 Picture of Inaugural Direct flight to Belize certificate from Ambergris Today article: Delta Inaugurates Non-stop Service Between Los Angeles and Belize.